 We are looking for freelance Appcelerator Titanium developers to expand our team.
 If anyone is interested contact me at firstname.lastname@example.org

 Any additional thoughts or notes on Titanium development?

 “I am still amazed by the stability and how fast you can build apps”

 I think a have said enough about Titanium.
-For us it worked great as the capabilities of Appcelerator fit right in to our needs.
+For us, it worked great as the capabilities of the Appcelerator fit right into our needs.
 I am still amazed by the stability and how fast you can build apps.

-Together with Jonathan Carter from Glimworm IT we host the Appcelerator Amsterdam Meetup.
-In “Appsterdam” a lot is going on with regards to buidling apps and the amount of companies and developes involved is huge.
+Together with Jonathan Carter from Glimworm IT, we host the Appcelerator Amsterdam Meetup.
+In “Appsterdam” a lot is going on with regards to building apps and the number of companies and develops involved is huge.
 If you are in Amsterdam, come join us!